phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/experience-strict-fasting-8days/experience-strict-fasting-8days.md

 - This is also connected to maybe the **most interesting open question: how much did giving in to cravings** later e.g. via hot chocolate **"ruin" the later phases of fasting** by disturbing ketosis?
 - Fasting could be an **interesting alternative to the classical** e.g. 1000kcal deficit **mini-cut**, as science suggests that only the first days without food and out of ketosis are really harmful for muscle mass.
 My **strength performance even during fasting barely decreased**, maybe even rather increased a bit (of course less weight needs to be lifted for bodyweight exercises), suggesting that ketosis/fasting at least no longer than maybe 10 days isn't harmful here, but the **weight/fat loss is definitely there**
     - Thus I also wouldn't recommend e.g. eating 250g lean curd per day as some recommend - the 30g of protein aren't a lot given the deficit and I guess potentially disturbing ketosis would do more harm than good in this regard
+- Weight loss yet again directly **reduced my blood pressure** (by ~5%)
 - Considering very low levels of hunger, even without direct comparison **I'd recommend a near "zero diet" with supplements over classical Buchinger fasting with fruit/veggie juice for lunch**, as I don't think this would have helped with the cravings, but likely would maybe have rather increased them or added hunger to the mix via increased insulin
+- Regarding bad eating habits
-- As somebody who exercises weight control through high volume meals, **feeling more full and satisfied even with smaller meals was noticeable and an unexpected benefit**
+  - as somebody who exercises weight control through high volume meals, **feeling more full and satisfied even with smaller meals was noticeable and an unexpected benefit**
+  - reestablishing a **recent reference point through restraint of eating only when hungry**, not letting snacking escalate and especially also **not needing to season/flavor boost food right from the start** considerably helped with not having thoughts regularly revolve about eating
 - Unsurprisingly, due to giving into salt and sweetness cravings, the customary fasting break apple wasn't so much more exciting flavor-wise, though eating some solid was nice
 ![apple](<apple.webp>)

-## Postscript

-Man, I really not only missed the flavors from eating but maybe even more **not being able to meaningfully have fun with cooking**.
+- I really not only missed the flavors from eating but maybe even more **not being able to meaningfully have fun with cooking**.
 I spent the next 1-2 weeks cooking and baking all sorts of old and new dishes, though starting of course with one of my favorites: Teriyaki chicken salad wrap.
 Just leaving it here...
 ![wrap](<wrap.webp>)